abullard1/Sams-3D-Library/README.md

 <br>

 ### 3D Version
-* 3D Version crashes when changing Texture Resolution Slider back and forth
+* 3D Version crashes when changing Texture Resolution Slider back and forth.
-* Window Resolution Setting sometimes causes issues (More or less added for completeness anyways)
+* Window Resolution Setting sometimes causes issues.
+(More or less added for completeness only anyways)
 * Cursor control will sometimes get handed over back to browser when exiting examination of object.
 Clicking once will bring control back to the game though.
-* On some Mobile Devices and older browsers an error will be shown when trying to play the 3D Version
+* On some Mobile Devices and older browsers an error will be shown when trying to play the 3D Version.
-* On some Mobile Devices a black screen will be shown, or rather, the scene will have no lighting
+* On some Mobile Devices a black screen will be shown, or rather, the scene will have no lighting.
+* On mobile: Looking around while first using the joystick not possible.
+Looking around and then using the joystick works.
+(Multitouch issue)